-Colorado’s Department of Natural Resources has released the official review of the Lower North Fork prescribed fire southwest of Denver which escaped on March 26, 2012, burned 4,140 acres, and killed three local residents at their homes, however the exact cause of their deaths has not yet been released.
+Colorado’s Department of Natural Resources has released the official review of the Lower North Fork prescribed fire southwest of Denver which escaped on March 26, 2012, destroyed 22 homes, burned 4,140 acres, and killed three local residents at their homes.
 The 152-page report (a very large 11.8 MB file) only addresses the management of the prescribed fire, and does not cover the suppression of the wildfire, the three fatalities, or the controversial evacuation procedures during the wildfire.

 On March 26, 2012, the fourth day after ignition of the 50-acre prescribed fire, three firefighters, including a Type 4 Incident Commander (ICT4), were on the scene of the project.
 The fire had been unstaffed the day before.
 A Red Flag Warning was in effect on day four for “southwest winds at 8-13 mph with gusts to 25 mph increasing to 22-32 mph with gusts to 60 mph in the afternoon”.